text here. Few sentances.PROS

 As part of its snow blower report, ConsumerReports.org editors review the Craftsman 88173 alongside other compact two-stage gas snow blowers.
 Testing is comprehensive, and looks at how well the snow thrower handles different types of snow removal tasks.
 The snow thrower is recommended, and earns a Best Buy rating.

-The Craftsman 88173 earns an overall score of 4.5 stars from nearly 270 owners here, earning it the site's Buyer's Pick designation.
+The Craftsman 88173 earns an overall score of 4.5 stars from more than 350 owners here.
 Most recommend this snow blower for its beefy performance, excellent handling and easy-starting four-stroke engine.
 A few owners report mechanical issues.